ASSERT-KTH/ai-examiner/README.md

 ## Rationales

 I've given hundred of times the same feedback on theses.
-Students, and it's OK, do many common mistakes in the learning path.
+Students do many common mistakes in their learning path, and it's OK.

 We this protocol:
 - students get better feedback: faster, more elaborated, as many times as they need